worktheclock/replit.github.io/tutorials/29-paid-content-site.md

     return decorated_function
 ```

 The code in the second function may look a bit strange if you haven't written your own decorators before.
 Here's how it works: `admin_only` is the name of our decorator.
 You can think of decorators as functions that take other functions as arguments.
-(The code coming up is for illustration and not part of our program.)
+(The two code snippets below are for illustration and not part of our program.)
 Therefore, if we write the following:

 ```python
 @admin_only